sauravs/TokenLock/README.md

    - Uses SafeERC20 for token transfers
    - Includes reentrancy protection for lock creation
    - Validates parameters to prevent vulnerabilities
+   - Custom error types for gas-efficient error handling
+   - Follows OpenZeppelin's best practices for contract security
+   - Implements a fee system to prevent spam and abuse
+   - 100% test coverage for all functions
+   - Fuzz tests for critical functions
+   - Comprehensive unit tests for all contract interactions
+   - Audit-ready codebase with clear documentation

 3. **Flexibility**
    - Supports different lock types for various use cases